 When your employer has a downturn in business or there is less work for you to do, your employer may ask you to take a pay cut or to work fewer hours.
 You should consider this request very carefully.
 If your employer's business activity is reduced, this may mean that if you don’t accept a reduction in your working hours or pay you may lose your job due to redundancy.

 This Act also sets out what terms in your contract must be put in writing.
 (For example, your name, job title, company address, date you commenced employment, etc.).
-The requirement that you receive a written statement of your terms of employment is set down under Section 3 of the Terms of Employment (Information) Act 1994.
+The requirement that you receive a written statement of your terms of employment is set down under Section 3 of the Terms of Employment (Information) Acts 1994-2014.

 If your employer makes a significant change in your contract for example by reducing your pay, you should ask your employer to give you written details of this proposed change to your contract of employment including a review date.
 You should respond to this in writing and if you are proposing to accept the change, you should stress that your acceptance is temporary.
 At the review date the change to your contract can be reconsidered and you could ask to return to the original terms and conditions of your contract.